bibumathew/sortis/README.md

     git clone https://github.com/amirrajan/sortis.git

-And `cd` into the directory (all instructions below assume you are in the `sorits` directory:
+And `cd` into the directory (all instructions below assume you are in the `sortis` directory:

     cd sortis